-WIRES mission is to actively rehabilitate and preserve Australian wildlife and inspire others to do the same.
+WIRES is Australia’s largest wildlife rescue organisation.
+WIRES has been rescuing and caring for sick, injured and orphaned native animals for over 35 years, and our mission is to actively rehabilitate and preserve Australian wildlife and inspire others to do the same.

 In 1992, over 14,000 rescues were conducted.
 By June 1997, this grew to 38,000 animal rescues state-wide.
-In the last financial year WIRES received over 69,000 rescue requests to help native animals in distress and WIRES can now receive up to 400 rescue requests for help a day during peak seasons, which are spring and summer.
+In the last financial year WIRES received over 186,000 calls to the 1300 number and provided rescue advice and assistance for over 131,000 animals.

 Whilst helping hundreds of thousands of community members with wildlife advice and rescue assistance annually, WIRES also responds to requests for help from businesses, the RSPCA, zoos, government departments, local councils, and the police.

 WIRES has developed a comprehensive animal database that records information on types of animals, injuries, fates and locations for rescue and release.
 Continuously working on ways to help rescue more animals faster, WIRES has also implemented technology that enables the Rescue Office to instantly contact every available volunteer with the right training, in the right area, about outstanding rescues, using multiple devices.